jonsaj/cookupsdb/README.md

 This script create a dababase named 'cookupsdb' and will erase any existing cookups tables in your database, create new tables, and populate tables with silly starter data.

 **NOTE:** whenever changes are made to the database and module, you should run this script again.
-The database schema/design is likely to change when new features are added, and this will set up the database to work with the module.
+The database schema/design might change when new features are added, and this will ensure that the database to work with the module.

 ###The Scripts Components Explained